kka186/Portfolio-Krrish-Kapoor/README.md

   <summary><b>How?</b></summary>
   <br>

-  Applied step excitation within Multisim and analyzed voltage response.
-Compared simulated behavior with hand calculations using equivalent resistance methods.
+  An applied step excitation to the circuit created in Multisim was used to further analyze the charging behaviour and obtain the time constant of the system.
+Using voltage and time cursors on the oscilliscope would then yield the effective time constant of the system.
+To validate theoretical predictions, I compared simulated behavior with hand calculations using equivalent resistance methods.

   <p align="center">
     <img src="images/Transient Response of Multi-Resistor RC Circuits Using Multisim/circuit_schematic.png" width="85%" style="border:1px solid #aaa; padding:4px;" /><br>